Azalga/ProjectMachineLearning/README.md

 # ProjectMachineLearning
 Logan Barré = Azalga
-THe final python file is the ProjectMLFused
+THe final python file is the Ml_PROJECT